seananderson/phd/introduction.md

 theory has been used to select the optimal weighting of seed sources for regenerating forests under a variety of climate change scenarios [@crowe2008].
-I focus on this last issue for Chapter 3, where I use portfolio theory to assess the risk-return trade-off for salmon metapopulation productivity and persistence given choices about what habitat to conserve under climate change and stream-flow reduction scenarios.
-I show that TODO and see this as a promising but largely unexplored use of portfolio theory in ecology.
+I focus on this last issue for Chapter 3, where I use portfolio theory to assess the risk--return trade-off for salmon metapopulation productivity and persistence given choices about what habitat to conserve under climate change and stream-flow reduction scenarios.

 # Extreme risk